BESSER-PEARL/BESSER-education/lab3_metamodeling_and_code_generators/README.md

 ## 2. Requirements

-For this lab guide, [running BESSER locally](https://besser.readthedocs.io/en/latest/installation.html#running-besser-locally) is necessary as we will modify the soure code.
+For this lab guide, [running BESSER locally](https://besser.readthedocs.io/en/latest/installation.html#running-besser-locally) is necessary as we will modify the source code.

 ## 3. Code Generators to Improve

 BESSER's code generators use [Jinja](https://jinja.palletsprojects.com/en/stable/), a templating engine for Python, used to dynamically generate HTML or other text-based formats by embedding logic within template files.
-Each generator in BESSER contains at least one jinja template, which traverses the B-UML model to generate code dinamically.
+Each generator in BESSER contains at least one jinja template, which traverses the B-UML model to generate code dynamically.

 Low-code platforms can generate up to 80% of an application’s code.
 However, these generators can often be improved or extended to support additional specifications.